PUP-BSIT/project-appvengers/documents/e2e-tests/categories/categories.md

 ## Feature Description

-The Categories module allows users to manage transaction categories for organizing their income and expenses.
-Users can create custom categories, edit existing ones, and assign icons/colors for visual identification.
+The Categories module allows users to organize their financial transactions into logical groups.
+Users can create custom categories for both Income and Expenses to better track their spending habits and income sources.

 **Production URL**: https://i-budget.site/categories
+**Routes**:
-**Route**: `/categories` (Protected - requires authentication)
+- `/categories` - Categories management page (Protected)

 ---

 ## Overview

 The Categories feature enables users to:
-- View all available categories (default and custom)
+- View existing categories separated by type (Expense/Income)
-- Create new custom categories
+- Create new custom categories with names and descriptions
-- Edit category details (name, icon, color)
+- Edit existing category details
-- Delete custom categories
+- Delete categories that are no longer needed
-- Assign category types (income/expense)
-- Use categories for transactions and budgets
+- Visual indicators for category usage in transactions

 ---